 With an eCommerce store, you can sell products and services online.
-These types of websites contain components like product pages with buttons that either leads directly to the checkout page to process the payment, or items can be placed in a virtual shopping cart.
+These types of websites contain components like product pages with buttons that either lead directly to the checkout page to process the payment or items that can be placed in a virtual shopping cart.

 Items are collected there until the shopper is ready to checkout and place their order.

 They’re the type of websites to build if you want to earn money on the side, or you want to start a business.

 There is much more higher-priced software available (like website builder tools), but you can certainly set up an eCommerce store without them.
 Or, you can add them later as your business grows.

 Here are other resources and tools that are used in the Ripley’s Believe It or Not eCommerce store that you may find helpful if this is one of the types of websites you would like to build: